ngasajr/ngasajr.github.io/BLOG_POST_TEMPLATE.md

 # Blog Post Template

-> Copy this template for each new post.
+> Template for each new post.
 Keep sections that fit; remove what you don’t need.

 ## Title
 **Working title:**